tandon-ritz/Stat-Infer-Project/README.md

-This is Statistical Inference project [Coursera's statistical inference class](https://www.coursera.org/course/statinference) offered by the Johns Hopkins University.
+This is Statistical Inference project.

 It includes 2 rmarkdown reports covering the following topics: